ashutoshbw/ashutoshbw.github.io/content/garden/rest-parameter/index.md

 ## Rest parameter

-If we put 3 dots(`...`)[_dots_] before the last parameter of a function, that last parameter is called _rest parameter_.
+If we put 3 dots(`...`)[_notes:dots_] before the last parameter of a function, that last parameter is called _rest parameter_.

-If we do so, we can access any number of arguments given to that function from the position of the rest paramter to the right, wrapped in an array[_arr_].
+If we do so, we can access any number of arguments given to that function from the position of the rest paramter to the right, wrapped in an array[_notes:arr_].
 For example:

 ```js
 function foo(a, b, ...c) {